AlexeyPlodenko/MyCommandCenter/README.md

 # MyCommandCenter
-An application to manage your daily computer routine and run CLI commands from the GUI.
+An application to run CLI commands from the GUI.

+## Running the dev. version
+`npm run app` or use the command file from the `_commands` directory.

-### FAQ
+## FAQ
-##### If development console does not appear after running the application, you should
+### If the development console does not appear or is blank after running the application.
 Manually install the SDK version of NW.JS `npm install nw --nwjs_build_type=sdk`
 Credits: https://github.com/nwjs/nw.js/issues/5120